VlachosGroup/Multiscale-KMC/MPI_run/readme.md

+This folder contains
+1. Makefile for the MPI (parallel) version
+2. Sample input file
-Makefile for MPI version, as well as a submission script for the squidward.che.udel.edu server
+3. Submission script for the squidward.che.udel.edu server